bgrabitmap/bgracontrolsfx/README.md

 ### Usage
 Drop a TFXContainer in a form, then put any other FX control in top of that.

+### Authors
+BGRA Controls FX is made by Lainz and Circular.

 # TFXButton
 A button control with colors for normal, hover, active and disabled state.
 It contains ColorKind, a property to select fast any combination of Material Design colors.